 Click an opportunity to learn more about it.

 Try using Lighthouse to audit your page, either from your profile page or from Chrome DevTools.
 Implement one of the opportunities, and then audit your page again to see how the change affected your report.
 Your metrics scores should ideally be a little better, and Lighthouse should no longer be flagging that opportunity as something to work on.

 Running Lighthouse yourself is great for spot-checking issues, but ultimately you'll want to setup continuous monitoring to make sure your site stays healthy.
-To get a daily Lighthouse report that highlights performance opportunities, add your site to the your profile.
+To track your Lighthouse progress over time add your site to the your profile.